Ever wondered how the search functionality in your Hub works? In this article, we'll explain the nuts and bolts of Hub Search.

 The way Hub Search decides which version of the Item to show is to re-run the search with the original search terms, but looking for only matches in the titles and descriptions of the Streams that the Item appears in.

-Hub Search will then display the Item in the context of the Stream with the highest relevance score — unless all scores are the same, in which case the Item is shown in its natural Stream (i.e. the home Blog, video feed, etc.).
-If the natural Stream is hidden, the Stream with the lowest ID will be used instead.
+Hub Search will then display the Item in the context of the Stream with the highest relevance score — unless all scores are the same, in which case the Item is shown in its Source Stream (i.e. the Source Blog Stream, Video Stream, etc.).
+If the Source Stream is hidden, the Marketing Stream with the lowest ID will be used instead.

 Additional facts about Hub Search